MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-availability-group-failover.md

 Always On implements robust health monitoring through different mechanisms to ensure the health of the SQL Server instance hosting the primary replica, the underlying Cluster, and the system health.
 The production workload is momentarily interrupted when a Windows Cluster or Always On health problem is identified.

-When a health condition is detected. the following sequence of events usually occur.
+When a health condition is detected, the following sequence of events usually occur.
 Hereafter in this troubleshooter, whenever a health event is mentioned, it is in reference to the following events.

 - Availability group replicas and databases transition from primary role to resolving role.